Purpose now email book

 • "Open source" requires coding knowledge OR hiring an expert

 Kartra is an online CRM platform that can be used to build a membership business.
-It lets you host online courses, build pretty comprehensive marketing campaigns, and build landing pages and complex sales funnels.
+It lets you host online courses, build pretty comprehensive marketing campaigns, and build landing pages, video marketing, forms, and complex membership sales funnels.
+It also has email marketing and surveys to reach people at scale, and a calendar for scheduling 1:1s.

-Kartra could be considered a good alternative to Kajabi in its features, strongest in courses and marketing and weak in community.
+Kartra could be considered a good alternative to Kajabi (like Podia) in its features.
+It’s strongest in courses and marketing and weak in community and engagement tools.
+Unfortunately, it doesn’t have any mobile apps.

 Kartra features